The development of specialist singing skills necessary to enter a career in musical theatre.

 - Paper Structure

-- This paper covers Music, Theatre and Voice.
+This paper covers recital and group singing with dance choreography.
 Please contact the Department of Music, Theatre and Performing Arts office (email@example.com) for a copy of the most recent paper profile.

 - Textbooks are not required for this paper.